2023-2024 Coaching/Volunteer Certification Clinics and Information

 “A person who is on the bench during the games to attend to any injuries.
 This person is on the bench or in the rink during practices as well - but does not go on the ice at all to help with any practices”

-You will then require the HCSP Level 1 course/Risk management screening, Respect in Sport (or Speak out) and the Planning on safe return to hockey course.
+You will then require the HCSP Level 1 course/Risk management screening, Respect in Sport (or Speak out) and acquire Emergency First Aid, CPR (Level C), and AED certification

 Grandfather Clause for Coach Courses

 NOTE: For the NCCP Dev1-, coaches who have previously been certified in either the NCCP Coach or NCCP Intermediate levels are not required to take the new NCCP Development I Level Clinic.
 They will be eligible to coach at any level and any position with what they currently have.

 If you are a FIRST RESPONDER (e.g., Doctor/Nurse/Paramedic/ Firefighter etc.):

 All medically trained professionals must take the HSP Level 1 Course if required above.
 The reason is it deals with rink safety, hockey equipment fitting and various other non-first aid topics that are specific to hockey.

 Age Groups: Coaches and instructors at the U7 entry level and U9 levels will not be permitted to register for the NCCP Development Level I clinic.
 Coaches and instructors must register in the clinic established as appropriate to the age grouping of the players they are coaching/instructing.

 There are no exceptions to the certification requirements and the staff courses required must be present in your Ehockey Hockey Canada account before Dec 1, 2023 in most cases.
 It is the responsibility of the coach and his/her Minor Hockey Association to ensure all requirements are met.

 Nov 30, 2023 Deadlines of requirements of courses and checks that must registered to your Ehockey account:

 Respect in Sport for Bench Staff completed by Nov 30, 2023